digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 `AppInstall_CreateLicense` allows the provider to create a new license for the user.
 When the `CreateLicense` choice is exercised it creates a new License contract.
-It also increments `numLicensesCreated` to track how many licenses exist which is used to assign each licence a licence number. **Note:** Daml smart contracts are immutable, so “incrementing” the counter results in archiving the current `AppInstall` contract and creating a new one with the updated counter, within the same atomic
+It also increments `numLicensesCreated` to track how many licenses exist which is used to assign each license a license number. **Note:** Daml smart contracts are immutable, so “incrementing” the counter results in archiving the current `AppInstall` contract and creating a new one with the updated counter, within the same atomic